dimodi/project-templates/README.md

     * [Maximum SignalR message size](https://docs.telerik.com/blazor-ui/knowledge-base/common-increase-signalr-max-message-size) (32 KB) *
 * The [Telerik CSS and JS files are loaded with a query string cache buster](https://docs.telerik.com/blazor-ui/knowledge-base/common-browser-cache-buster) to prevent browser caching across version upgrades.
 This feature is missing from the WebAssembly Standalone App template due to dynamic content usage restrictions in `index.html`.
 * .NET 8 and .NET 9 apps use the `https` launch profile by default.
+* The top bar uses background and border colors from the Telerik theme.
+This makes the styling consistent in dark mode.
 * The `SurveyPrompt` Razor component is removed.
 * The `<button>` and `<table>` HTML elements in the default sample pages are replaced with Telerik Button and Grid.